Articles within Step 2: Your Vehicle

 Shipping your vehicle’s prior title to visitor.us for registration

-When you are ready to send your vehicle's title to visitor.us for registration, request a pre-paid shipping label for your prior title within the Your Vehicle's Prior Title section, seen below:
+When you are ready to send your vehicle's title to visitor.us for registration, you are welcome to request a pre-paid shipping label for your prior title within the Your Vehicle's Prior Title section, seen below:

 After clicking the Add Sender Address button, you will see this Sender Address form: